Country Bear Jamboree: Tokyo Disneyland (1983-present) Version

-Christmas special
+Christmas Special

 In 1984, the Disney Imagineers created the Country Bear Christmas Special.
 The show debuted at Disneyland at the Disneyland Resort and at Magic Kingdom at the Walt Disney World Resort in the winter of 1984, while marking the first time an attraction at any Disney theme park to ever receive a seasonal overlay.
-The show later premiered at Tokyo Disneyland at the Tokyo Disney Resort as Jingle Bell Jamboree during the 1988 Christmas season.
+The show later premiered at Tokyo Disneyland at the Tokyo Disney Resort as the Country Bear Jingle Bell Jamboree during the 1988 Christmas season.

+The Disneyland version continued to play every holiday season with its last show playing in 2000 before the attraction closed permanently, while the Walt Disney World version continued to play every holiday season until 2005.